 9. Notebooking Pages

-A Notebooking Pages membership is one homeschool history resource that never goes unused.
+A Productive Homeschooling membership is one homeschool history resource that never goes unused.
 Since there are pages for pretty much any topic you can imagine, you can use this membership to record or reinforce history (and other subjects) in your homeschool from beginning to end.

 There are pages for Bible, countries and states, historical eras, famous people, and timelines.
 Even if you’re not ready for the lifetime membership, the free 600 page sampler is a must-have for homeschool history.
-It includes basic notebooking pages that can serve any purpose, as well as pages on explorers and ancient history.
+It includes basic notebooking pages that can serve any purpose, as well as pages that can be used to document history studies.